inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/03_Loess_Smoothing.md

     ## [1] 157.2332

 In the raw data set, there are those that have the media exposure between 1 to 2 hours.
 However, as can be seen below, if we use our baseline 6 months data, those subject IDs drop.
-In fact, I have increased the interval around 6 months to an 8 month interval and it still would not capture those subject IDs.
+In fact, I have increased the interval from a six months to an eight months interval and it still would not capture those subject IDs.
+However, we cannot use an eight months interval because we will not be able to consistently apply across all time cut off points.

 Check from Baseline 6 Months data if there are those who have media exposure between 1 to &lt; 2 hrs